Siena Entry Requirements

 Prohibited Items

-- Counterfeit goods - illegal and subject to seizure
+- Counterfeit goods - intellectual property enforcement

 Restricted Items